PoojaRam-12/NVIDIA_AI_Enterprise_AzureML/samples/cli/nemo/infer/llama3_8B_nim/README.md

 **User would need to edit all the ## User Credentials/Info entries**

+### acr_registry_name
 The value of the acr_registry_name entry is the default container registry corresponding to the Workspace being used

 <img src="imgs/acr_registry.png" width="900">

 ### NGC Key
-The value of the ngc_key entry should be the one obtained by following [procedure](https://docs.nvidia.com/ngc/gpu-cloud/ngc-user-guide/index.html#generating-api-key)
+The value of the ngc_key entry should be the one obtained by following this [procedure](https://docs.nvidia.com/ngc/gpu-cloud/ngc-user-guide/index.html#generating-api-key)

-The NGC Key is needed because the NIM Container is going to download the required model directky from NGC and the key is necessary to identify the user
+The NGC Key is needed because the NIM Container is going to download the required model directly from NGC and the key is necessary to identify the user

 In this code we experimented passing the NGC Key to the deployment yml file using two methods

 * By directly placing the NGC Key from the config file into the deployment yml file
 * By first creating a Key Vault, passing the NGC Key from the config file as a secret to the vault and then passing the Key Vault secret value into the deployment yml file.

 This method is currently failing

 ## Main script deploy_nim_model.sh
 This script is the main driver of all the functionality